 It’s mud season.
-We aren’t quite ready to bring out the snow gear yet here in the Pacific Northwest, but it can be quite a challenge to dress kids to stay warm AND dry for our outdoor adventures.
+We don’t need snow gear, but it can be quite a challenge to dress kids to stay warm AND dry for our outdoor adventures.
+Jan & Jul rain gear has helped us get out on those rainy, muddy days!
+Shoulder season win!

-This fall we have been testing out some of the Canada-based Jan & Jul’s gear (you can find them on Amazon here) for kids and are happy to report it is perfect for wet, shoulder-season days.
+We have been testing out some of the Canada-based Jan & Jul’s rainwear for kids and are happy to report it is perfect for wet, shoulder-season days.
 In fact, for the most part, we have put away our heavy winter gear (ahhh!) and kept out a few pieces that work well in this off-season.
 See our full round-up here of rain gear for kids here!

-What we love about Jan and Jul Gear:
+What we love about Jan & Jul Rainwear:

 - It’s very waterproof and durable